SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits: ADDITIONAL EXPERIMENTS

-\textbf{2.} We characterize our loss in this setting and show that the optimal design, denoted as \textbf{P}olicy \textbf{E}valuation (PE) Optimal design to minimize this loss is different than A-, D-, E-, G-, T-, V-optimality \citep{pukelsheim2006optimal}.
-We establish several key properties of this novel \PE design and discuss how we can solve this optimization problem efficiently.
+\textbf{2.} We characterize the {MSE} in this setting and show that the optimal design, denoted as \textbf{P}olicy \textbf{E}valuation (PE) Optimal design that minimizes the {MSE} is different than A-, D-, E-, G-optimality \citep{pukelsheim2006optimal}.
+We establish several key properties of this novel \PE design and discuss how we can solve for the design efficiently.

-\textbf{3.} Finally we propose the agnostic algorithm, \sp, that tracks this optimal design and analyze its MSE.
+\textbf{3.} Finally, we propose the agnostic algorithm, \sp, that does not know the underlying covariance matrix $\bSigma_*$. \sp\ tracks the oracle design and we analyze its MSE.
 We then bound the regret of \sp\ compared to an oracle strategy that follows the optimal design with the knowledge of $\bSigma_*$.
 We show that the regret scales as $O(\tfrac{d^3\log(n)}{n^{3/2}})$ which is an improvement over the regret for the stochastic non-structured bandit setting which scales as $O(\tfrac{A\log(n)}{n^{3/2}})$ \citep{carpentier2011finite, carpentier2012minimax,carpentier2015adaptive, fontaine2021online}.
 Hence, we answer positively to our main query.
 We also prove the first lower bound for this setting that scales as $\Omega(\tfrac{d^2\log(n)}{n^{3/2}})$.
-Finally, we complement our theoretical findings with experiments on real-life data sets.
+Finally, we conduct experiments on synthetic and real-life data sets and show that \sp\ lowers the MSE of policy evaluation compared to baseline methods.
+We discuss more related works and motivations in \Cref{sec:related}.